German double victory at the TUI Palma Marathon – celebration, questions and a behind-the-scenes look

 Debut with a happy ending — Kühlmann's road, Robisch's consistency

 42‑year‑old Kühlmann, usually active in trail running, competed for the first time on asphalt — and won.
-Calm and controlled he turned onto the finishing straight in front of the cathedral, the famous panorama behind him and a grin on his face.
+Calm and controlled he turned onto the finishing straight in front of the Cathedral of Santa Maria of Palma, the famous panorama behind him and a grin on his face.
 Rebecca Robisch's win was less about spectacle and more about intelligent racing: she navigated coastal wind pockets and ran a steady race.
-Two performance stories that show: Palma is not just postcard idyll, but a serious stage for runners.
+Two performance stories that show: Palma is not just postcard idyll, but a Running Instead of Driving: TUI Palma Marathon Transforms the City Today.

 More than the winners — numbers, spectators, atmosphere

 Alongside the marathon there was also a half marathon and a 10‑kilometre race; top times, international starters and satisfied faces at the finish.
 Tiny children with painted signs, retirees watching from café tables, volunteers handing out cups — all of that belongs to the event.
-The route lifted the city centre out of everyday life for hours: road closures, diversions, police and many volunteers ensured safety and order.
+The route lifted the city centre out of everyday life for hours: road closures, frustration — and how Palma could deal smarter with the traffic chaos, diversions, police and many volunteers ensured safety and order.

 The central question: does an event like this really fit into Palma's everyday life?